What to Do in the Dolomites When You’re Wild, Free, and Slightly Overwhelmed

 Table Of Contents

-The Dolomites are 100% where I fell in love with hiking as a journey rather than a means of getting to a destination.
-No post of mine about the best things to do in the Dolomites would be complete without mentioning the epic hiking trails dotted across the mountains.
+The Dolomites are 100% where I fell in love with hiking — not just as a way to get somewhere, but as a journey.
+No post of mine about the best things to do in the Dolomites would be complete without mentioning the hiking trails that carve across these wild mountains.

-I don’t think there’s a better way to experience the heart-stopping beauty of the Dolomites than by lacing up your boots and hitting the trails.
+I don’t think there’s a better way to experience the heart-stopping beauty of the Dolomites than by hitting the trails.

 The small stone mountain hut or Rifugio Lavaredo with a hiking path leading to it and sharp mountain peaks in the background on the Tre Cime hike, one of my favourite things to do in the Dolomites